 Appendix

-A restrained “formal proof” statement
+Presenting: a restrained “formal proof” statement:

 Rather than offering a long pseudo-proof with speculative physics constants, I will state the logical core as a lemma and an implication: